International Civil Aviation Organization (ICAO)

 Canada and its partners continue to work hard to deliver optimal services to the ICAO community in its Montréal home.

-This year marks the 70th anniversary of the Convention on International Civil Aviation, which led to the establishment of ICAO.
+December 2014 marked the 70th anniversary of the Convention on International Civil Aviation, which led to the establishment of ICAO.
 To mark this event, the City of Montréal renamed Square-Victoria metro station to Square-Victoria-OACI.
-The Mayor of Montréal, Denis Coderre, Quebec’s Minister of International Relations, Christine St-Pierre, Senator Léo Housakos, ICAO’s President of the Council, Olumuyiwa Benard Aliu, ICAO’s Secretary General, Raymond Benjamin, and the President of the Société de transport de Montréal, Philippe Schnobb, were present.
+The Mayor of Montréal, Denis Coderre, Quebec’s Minister of International Relations, Christine St-Pierre, Senator Léo Housakos, ICAO’s President of the Council, Dr. Olumuyiwa Benard Aliu, ICAO’s Secretary General, Dr. Fang Liu, and the President of the Société de transport de Montréal, Philippe Schnobb, were present.
 A commemorative plaque was unveiled and will be installed at the station.

 - Date Modified: